 And that is the beauty of looking at our choices.
 Smart decisions now can have drastic effects on our future.
-Which relates to my last point about being self-aware, but I think it deserves individual attention because thinking about the past and the future can remove the mental roadblocks we set up for ourselves.
+This relates to my last point about being self-aware.
+Still, I think it deserves individual attention because thinking about the past, and the future can remove the mental roadblocks we set up for ourselves.

 Reading allows us to learn things we don’t know.
 Reading blogs, informational websites, and books can be enlightening.
 Many people have encountered our situations and have figured out how to move forward.